 The first description of the Gabonese Gray parrot was made in 1758 by the Swedish naturalist Carl von Linné.

-This is why the species is listed in Annex I to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+This is why the species is listed in Annex I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 In other words, international trade in Gray from Gabon is prohibited.

-From a shy nature, however, it becomes affectionate and expressive when allowed him time to get used to his environment and his entourage.
+From a shy nature, however, he becomes affectionate and expressive when allowed time to get used to his environment and his entourage.

-Thanks to quality support and an adapted education, it is possible to let him out of his cage after ten days so that he can explore the room or the house (close the exits ).
+Thanks to quality support and adapted education, it is possible to let him out of his cage after ten days so that he can explore the room or the house (close the exits ).

-Until his sexual maturity, he evolves in large groups that can count hundreds of members.
+Until his sexual maturity, he evolves into large groups that can count hundreds of members.
 It is therefore a very sociable animal.